alfredodeza/konira/docs/index.rst

 It also adds syntax highlighting to your konira tests as soon as you open them!

-The plugin can be grabbed from https://github.com/alfredodeza/konira.vim
+The plugin can be grabbed from `GitHub <https://github.com/alfredodeza/konira.vim>`_